Full Moving Checklist Template (+Reminders)

 B. Create a file for your moving papers and receipts.

 C. Make a home inventory list and start to remove clutter.
-Make it easy by using free Green Van Lines Calculator.
+Make it easy by using a free Green Van Lines Calculator.

 Working with the mover: